doruirimescu/flashcards/readme.md

 ### Accessing the Current Version Hosted on GitHub Pages
-To access the live version of this project, simply click on the following link: [Finnish Language Flashcards on GitHub Pages.](https://doruirimescu.github.io/language-flashcards/index.html)
+To access the live version of this project, simply click on the following [link](https://doruirimescu.github.io/language-flashcards/index.html).

 To host your own version:
 * Fork this project.